ietf-wg-acme/acme/draft-ietf-acme-acme.md

 To download the issued certificate, the client simply sends a GET request to the certificate URL.

-The default format of the certificate is PEM (application/x-pem-file), containing the end-entity certificate first, followed by any intermediate certificates that are needed to build a path to a trusted root.
+The default format of the certificate is PEM (application/x-pem-file) as specified by {{!RFC7468}}.
+This format should contain the end-entity certificate first, followed by any intermediate certificates that are needed to build a path to a trusted root.
 Servers SHOULD NOT include self-signed trust anchors.
 The client may request other formats by including an Accept header in its request.
 For example, the client may use the media type application/pkix-cert to request the end-entity certificate in DER format.